API Reference¶

 float

-- consenrich.detrorm.getScaleFactorPerMillion(bamFile, excludeChroms)[source]¶
+- consenrich.detrorm.getScaleFactorPerMillion(bamFile, excludeChroms, intervalSizeBP)[source]¶

 Generic normalization factor based on number of mapped reads in non-excluded chromosomes.